MicrosoftDocs/fabric-docs/docs/data-engineering/notebook-utilities.md

 ## Lakehouse utilities

-`notebookutils.lakehouse` provides utilities specifically tailored for managing Lakehouse items.
+`notebookutils.lakehouse` provides utilities tailored for managing Lakehouse items.
 These utilities empower you to create, get, update, and delete Lakehouse artifacts effortlessly.

 ### Overview of methods